MathXCruz/MathXCruz/README.md

 Hello, I'm Matheus.
 Welcome to my github profile!
+Here you'll find some of the projects I did for training as a data science intern with an interest in developing my data engineering skills.

 **These are the languages and tools I use:**
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" width="60" height="60"/>